 Writing is a creative process where our hearts and imagination merge and pour out onto paper, and it is a thrilling and rewarding journey.

 It gives me great pleasure to share these seven tips with you, and I hope these help you on your way to becoming an outstanding and successful author.

 The path is not always easy, but always do your best, and never stop learning and improving.
 One day I hope to see your books on the best-seller list.

 And no matter how far you go as a writer, enjoy the entire journey and be proud of who you are and what you accomplish.

 LYNN MICLEA grew up in New York and moved to California while in her twenties.
 A certified hypnotherapist and Reiki master practitioner with a bachelor’s degree in psychology, she spent many years working in the medical field and in various offices in an administrative capacity.

 After retiring, Lynn discovered and developed a passion for writing, and she is now a successful author with many books published and more on the way.
 Her two memoirs, one of her family’s experience with ALS, and one of her own journey through open-heart surgery have received numerous five-star reviews.

 She also has published ten sweet, exciting, and fun children’s books, which are uplifting, loving, feel-good animal stories, filled with warm humor, and which are about kindness, compassion, helping others, seeing the best in others, and believing in yourself.

 She hopes that through her writing, she can help empower others and add more joy and love to the world.
 She asks everyone to be kind to each other as we all share this journey through life together.

-Lynn currently lives in the Los Angeles area with her husband and two dogs.
+Lynn currently lives in the Los Angeles area with her husband.